cagardner/Certificate-UC-Berkeley-AL-ML/Capstone_Amazon_Sales/README.md

 #### Implementation Techniques:
 - The primary implementation will be to use time series forecasting methods like ARIMA for sales predictions
 - The secondary implementation will be to use classification models like Random Forest and Gradient Boosting for identifying features that drive sales higher or lower.

-#### Expected Results:
-- The expectation is to achieve accurate sales forecasts for different timeframes and products, identify features driving sales volumes, and provide actionable insights for inventory optimization.

----
 ---
 # <u>Results</u>
 ## Data Exploration: